If I had to pick only one pack in this round-up, I guess I'd go for Aether Plus 70 [read my review].

 Because without exception, I always doubt it.

-- These packs would probably be a good match if you'll be hauling heavy loads over a long period of time (for at least, say, 3 full days).
+- The Aether Plus or Baltoro would probably be a good match if you'll be hauling heavy loads over a long period of time (for at least 3 full days).

-- Because both both packs are fully featured, offer larger volumes and stiff (and heavier) suspension systems that specifically handle heavier loads.
+- Both packs are fully featured and offer larger volumes and stiff (and heavier) suspension systems specifically tailored to handle heavier loads.

-- In addition to extended heavy hauling trips, if you'll either be hiking during the winter, with your kids and/or pets, or with lots of items for any reason; then these packs would probably be an even better match for you.
+- In addition to extended heavy hauling trips, if you'll be hiking during the winter, adventuring with your kids and/or pets, or carrying lots of items for any other reason, these packs could be a good match for you.

-- These packs would probably be overkill either if:
+- These packs would probably be overkill if:

-- You'll mostly be backpacking for less than 3 days,
+- You'll mostly be backpacking for less than 3 days at a time; or

-- You typically tend to pack few and/or light items.
+- You tend to pack few and/or light items

 And hence they're frequently compared to one another.